 To employ this type of non-resident, the Romanian employer needs to go through an entire procedure.
-Firstly, he must obtain the approval of the Romanian Immigration Office, and after this stage, the Employee may apply for the staying permit.
+Firstly, he/she must obtain the approval of the Romanian Immigration Office, and after this stage, the employee may apply for the staying permit.

 Employment contract minimums

 The Labour Code requires that an employment contract must be terminated in written form and in Romanian language.

 The minimum elements that a labour contract must contain are: